rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 rabbit.add(new Rabbit());
 ````

-Now Java knows that you want to sort by id and all is well.
-Comparators are helpful
+Now Java knows that you want to sort by id and all is well. `Comparator`s are helpful
 objects.
 They let you separate sort order from the object to be sorted.

 ### Sorting lists

-Prior to Java 8, it was necessary to implement the `java.util.Comparator` interface with an anonymous (or named) class when sorting a list1:
+Prior to Java 8, it was necessary to implement the `java.util.Comparator` interface with an anonymous
+(or named) class when sorting a list:

 ````
 List<Person> people = ...